-Failing to tell your insurer you have changed job could invalidate your cover.
-If you move from a negatively to a positively perceived line or work, you might find future cover is cheaper.
+Failing to tell your insurer that you have changed your job could invalidate your cover.
+If you move from a negatively to a positively perceived line of work, you might find that future cover is cheaper.

-If you are a student using your car for unpaid work experience you are covered without needing business use insurance.
-But if you start work, or are being paid, then that is business use and you are not a student but carrying out your trade or profession.
+You’re covered without needing business-use insurance if you’re a student using your car for unpaid work experience.
+But if you start work, or are being paid, then that is business use and you aren’t a student but carrying out your trade or profession.

 If in doubt, report the change to your insurer.

 You must tell the insurer about each job you do.
 They will concentrate on your main job or if you do two or more equally, look at each.

 They may ignore work performed at home, so university lecturers who earn money writing for learned journals in their spare time would probably be assessed on the university role alone.